COVID-19 risks

 Email: ryoji@by.mofa.go.jp

-*In order to ensure that information on safety measures reaches as many people as possible in the event of a disaster or unrest, please encourage your acquaintances, business travelers, and tourists to file a Residence Notification (for stays of three months or more) or register for a Tabi-Regi (for stays of less than three months).
+*In order to ensure that information on safety measures reaches as many people as possible in the event of a disaster or unrest, please encourage your acquaintances, business travelers, and tourists to submit a Residence Notification (for stays of three months or more) or register with Tabi-Regi (for stays of less than three months).

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete